Under Maintenance

 Computing for All Student Code of Conduct

 2. Attendance and participation in class are an essential part of the work training process.
-If you know you are going to be late or absent, please text, email, or call both the administrator and your teacher.
+If you know you are going to be late or absent, please text, email, or call either/or the administrator and your teacher to inform them what you will miss and when you plan to make up the absence.
+CFA is not just a class, but also a job development role.
+It is essential that you maintain professional communication and participate in your expected hours.

 4. Always use work-appropriate language while maintaining friendly and courteous behavior.

-5. Be polite and respectful to everyone, including your peers, teachers, administrators, support staff, and visitors.
+5. Be professional, polite, and respectful to everyone, including your peers, teachers, administrators, support staff, and visitors.

 6. Follow individual teacher instructions, rules, and expectations at all times.